Tomás Guitarte

-Tomás José Guitarte Gimeno is a Spanish architect and politician serving as president and sole deputy within the Congress of Deputies for the electoral coalition Teruel Existe.
-He gained the position of deputy in the Spanish general election in November 2019.
+Tomás José Guitarte Gimeno is a Spanish architect and politician serving as the president of Teruel Existe.
+He was deputy of the Congress of Deputies for Teruel Existe during the 14th Cortes Generales.
+Since 2023 he is a member of the Cortes of Aragon.

-Gimeno has faced harassment from right-wing and far-right supporters.
-This stems from his decision to vote in favour of the investiture of the PSOE and Unidas Podemos coalition.
+Guitarte faced harassment from right-wing and far-right supporters.
+This stemmed from his decision to vote in favour of the investiture of the PSOE and Unidas Podemos coalition.
 As a result, Guitarte has been provided with a security escort by the Ministry of the Interior.

 Since November 2022 Guitarte has been spokesperson for the Empty Spain coalition, of which Teruel Existe is a part.